GregRos/doddle/README.md

-# seqs
+# lazies
-Defines lazies and sequences.
+Lazy values and sequences.